pcase/Todoey/README.md

 # Todoey
-iOS app which was created for an iOS bootcamp course
+iOS app which implements a simple to-do list